ADGEfficiency/adgefficiency.github.io/_pages/top_posts.md

 ## About

-Using computation to solve the control and climate problem.
-Energy engineer who likes to build models of energy systems.
-Also likes Python.
-I work at Tempus Energy, where we are using data to unlock flexible electricity demand.
+My work focues on computation to solve the control and climate problem.

+I'm an energy engineer / data scientist who likes to build models of energy systems in Python.

+I'm currently employed at Tempus Energy, where we are using data to unlock flexible electricity demand.

 ## Open source projects